 Timely submission of accurate FFRs is important.
 Unobligated balances of Federal funds may be requested to be carried forward to the subsequent budget period if the grantee anticipates and justifies a need for the funds.
 For grants under expanded authorities, the grantee institution may approve the carry forward of unexpended, nonrestricted funds to the subsequent budget period and must reflect this approval in the Remarks section of the FFR.
 For grants that are not under expanded authorities, or for unexpended restricted funds, AHRQ written prior approval is required to carry over funds to a subsequent budget period.

-Revised FFRs representing additional expenditure claims by the grantee that were not included in the original FFR may be submitted via the eRA Commons with an explanation.
+Revised FFRs representing additional expenditure claims by the grantee that were not included in the original FFR may be submitted via PMS with an explanation.
 This should be done as promptly as possible, but no later than 1 year from the due date of the original report.
 Any such revised report received after that date will not be accepted and will be rejected.

 Revised FFRs resulting in a balance due to the Federal Government must be submitted to AHRQ whenever the overcharge is discovered, regardless of the lapse of time since the original due date of the FFR.
-For additional information, refer to the HHS Grants Policy Statement and to the Division of Payment Management website: http://www.dpm.psc.gov/grant_recipient/funding_requests/returning_funds.aspx?explorer.event=true.
+For additional information, refer to the HHS Grants Policy Statement as well as to the Division of Payment Management Web site.